 * Children are between the ages of 4 and junior high school age

 Closed: Mondays, (game days, excluding holidays), end of year holidays

 * Other times, such as when building is undergoing maintenance

-Koshien Stadium, the Mecca of baseball, is a place all pro and high school baseball fans will want to visit.
-From the stadium tour and the Koshien park historic center I was able to gain a deeper appreciation of the attractions of the stadium as well as historical and memorable events associated with it.
+Koshien Stadium, the Mecca of Japanese baseball, is a place all pro and high school baseball fans will want to visit.
+From the stadium tour and the Koshien park historic center, I gained a deeper appreciation of the attractions of the stadium and the historical and memorable events associated with it.